nirjhor123/Comparative-analysis-of-different-machine-learning-algorithm-on-classification-of-cancer/README.md

 4.XGBOOST   Accuracy:98.24

-So,among the models Logistic Regression gives the best accuracy
+So,among the models Decission Tree gives the best accuracy